Kielbasa Soup with Beans

 - In a large soup pot, heat olive oil.
 Brown the kielbasa in the oil for 5-7 minutes.

-- Add garlic to the kielbasa and saute for 1 minute until fragrant.
-Stir in fennel, onion, carrots, celery, thyme, and pepper, and saute over medium heat for 5-7 minutes.
+- Stir in garlic, fennel, onion, carrots, celery, thyme, and pepper, and sauté over medium heat for 5-7 minutes.

 - Add cannellini beans and broth to the pot.
 Stir to combine and simmer over medium heat for 10 minutes.
 Cook your pasta in a separate pot according to package directions.